haowang02/haowang02.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m Hao Wang (王浩), a Ph.D. student at the College of Computer Science, Chongqing University, China, under the supervision of Prof. Tao Xiang (向涛) and Assoc.
 Prof. Shangwei Guo (郭尚伟).
-I received my B.E. from the College of Computer Science, Chongqing University, China.
 My research interests focus on trustworthy machine learning, with a particular emphasis on the security of LLM-based agents.

 # 🔥 News